sheevashab/design-delights/README.md

 - Make an API in Airtable
 - Employ an axios get, axios post, and axios delete request via Airtable
 - Design mobile-first application, with media-query for desktop
-- Use CSS library Tailwind CSS to style the project
+- Use CSS library TailwindCSS to style the project

 ### PostMVP
 My project 2 PostMVPs are: